bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 ### GET '/smurfs'
   * to read all the smurfs in the smurf db simply write a get to the endpoint `'/smurfs'`
 ### POST '/smurfs'
 * to add a smurf into the smurf DB you'll need all three fields
+* example
 ```
 {
   name: 'Brainey',